ThomasAuriel/HTML-Handbook/README.md

 ## New version
 The new version 0.4 use the markdown syntaxe to write content.
 The new version is simpler than all previous version thank to a large rework on data structure.
 This version is also a lot of lighter.
-The new version is only 6.6MB compare to the monstrous 172MB of the previous version.
+The new version is only 38MB compare to the monstrous 172MB of the previous versions.
+You can still reduce the size by removing MathJax.
+Its only purpose is to render math equations.
 **[See documentation](https://github.com/ThomasAuriel/HTML-Handbook/blob/master/formatedHandbook.md)**

 ## Motivation